 This decision demonstrates the Court’s intention to tighten their grip when it comes to compliance with the Building Code of Australia, which could prove detrimental to building professionals Australia-wide who currently use aluminum-composite cladding or other combustible materials.

-At Oldham Construction Lawyers, we have extensive experience acting for builders, engineers, architects, surveyors and a range of building professionals, particularly in complex matters to recover damages in Building and Property List of VCAT.
-Including cladding cases.
+At Oldham Construction Lawyers, we have extensive experience acting for builders, engineers, architects, surveyors and a range of building professionals, particularly in complex matters to recover damages in Building and Property List for VCAT.

 Building regulations and codes are constantly changing, and this case clearly demonstrates that there is a hefty onus on all building professionals to be on top of these requirements.
 Allowing us to handle any matters arising within your construction projects, in a cost and time-efficient manner, could make all the difference.

-Contact us today on 9640 0002, or email email@example.com, to arrange an appointment with our Principal, Daniel Oldham, and his team of dedicated lawyers.
+Contact us today on (03) 9640 0002, or email email@example.com, to arrange an appointment with our Director, Daniel Oldham, and his team of dedicated lawyers.